Ben-at-MIAD/Ben-at-MIAD.github.io/equipment/lasercutters.md

     - Note: You can use the up and down arrows in the UCP window to move the printer bed up and down to better focus the laser if you need to be really precise.
 BE VERY CAREFUL not to get too close to the laser head!
 Leave around ¾ inch from the material to the laser head.
 It will dislodge if the material bumps into the laser head and you will need a lab monitor to fix this.
 9. Use the “Estimate View” tool to see how much time your file will take to complete.
 10. Once you are satisfied with the placement of your material and file, turn on the air filtration system above Cody.
 You should hear air going through the machine.
 If you don’t know how to do this, ask a lab monitor for help.
 11. Press the big green Play button to start your cut.
-If the air filtration system is not on, the cut will not start and a dialogue box will pop up informing you of this.
 12. You must stay within eyesight of the machine while your project is cutting.
 If you need to leave for any reason, you can use the Pause button to pause the cut OR ask a friend or lab monitor to keep an eye on it.
 This is your responsibility!
 Click the Pause button again to resume.
 Clicking the Play button will start the cut over from the beginning.
     - Note: Fires do happen!
 If you see a fire start in the machine, pause your cut immediately and get a lab monitor.
 DO NOT OPEN THE PRINTER.
 13. Once your cut is complete, give your project at least 30 seconds to cool off.
 Especially if you are cutting something synthetic such as acrylic, the smell from the cut can be quite chemically.
 Waiting to open the print bed also gives the smell time to dissipate.